LadnerLab/PepSIRF/docs/pepsirf-tutorials.md

 -d diagnostics.out
 ```
 <br>

+For the remainder of the tutorial the [input directory](https://github.com/LadnerLab/PepSIRF/tree/master/tutorial_files/manualpepsirf) will contain the raw read files needed.
+Examples of the expected outputs can be found in the [expected output directory](https://github.com/LadnerLab/PepSIRF/tree/master/tutorial_files/manualpepsirf/expected_outputs)

 Using the pepsirf norm module with the col_sum flag, normalize the demultiplexed read counts to reads per million (RPM) to account for variability in sequencing depth between samples. **[PepSIRF norm, col_sum]**.